nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/05-Rsync.md

 # Rsync

-- In this section we will learn about how to effiently transfer data between remote machines.
+- In this section we will learn about how to effiently transfer data between remotely connected machines.

 Rsync, which stands for "remote sync", is a tool for efficiently transferring and synchronizing files between two locations over a remote shell.
 It uses the delta-transfer algorithm to transfer only the differences between the source and the destination, thus minimizing the amount of data to be copied.

+**Rsync also only copies a file if the target file is different than the source file.
+This works recursively through directories.**

 Rsync is widely used for backups and mirroring and as an improved copy command for everyday use (a replacement for scp , sftp , and cp commands).